-First Wednesdays and Third Tuesdays; 7:00-9:00 pm
+First Wednesdays and Third Tuesdays in person; 7:00-9:00 pm CT

 Smiling Dandelion Sangha

-Sundays, 6:00 – 7:30 pm, Zoom link: https://us02web.zoom.us/j/84346099234?pwd=Zkt1cEFnVS8vZzlmSExpc0o2aG1Ldz09
+Sundays online, 6:00 – 7:30 pm CT, Zoom link: HERE

 Spill It Sister

-Second Thursday of the month 6:30-8:00 pm
+Second Tuesday of the month 6:30-8:00 pm CT online

 This group meets to share our stories and help each other as we walk through this life’s journey.
 All who identify as women are welcome!
 Contact Kate Hancock-Cooke at email@example.com with questions and contact Suzanne Marnocha at firstname.lastname@example.org to be added to the Facebook group.

-Third Thursday Book Club
+Third Thursday Book Group

-Third Thursday of the Month, 2:00 pm
+Third Thursday of the Month, 2:30 pm CT

 UU Parenting Support Group

-People who are parenting or preparing to serving in a parental role, and/or taking care of children as a guardian, grandparent, etc. don’t always get the support they need.
+People who are parenting or preparing to serve in a parental role, and/or taking care of children as a guardian, grandparent, etc. don’t always get the support they need.
 Do you long for time to debrief the joys and woes of life with littles?
 Do you wonder how to manage the day-to-day responsibilities of children?
 Do you wish for space to talk to other parents about parenting?
 If so, this is your group!
 Led by Fellowship members with professional expertise, this peer support opportunity is a wonderful way to get help with all aspects of parenting, including learning how to support kids without ignoring one’s own needs, accessing community resources when necessary, and talking to kids about social development, spirituality, behavior choices, and more.